Samurai Festival 2024 relived the Age of War

 Lenses: Fujifilm XF 16-55mm F2.8 R LM WR and XF 55-200 mm f/3.5-4.8 R LM OIS

-How was the Samurai Festival 2024 photography experience?
+The Samurai Festival 2024 photography experience

-It was a really good day.
+It was a good day.
 But in some cases it was challenging.
 The crowd was big.
 I had to wait for people to leave.
 Occasionally, I could move my way between people and steal a position.

 I photographed for about three hours.
 In total, I saw seven acts.
 They were: